trelo-bifteki/www.trelobifteki.com/src/assets/posts/data-visualization-vuejs-d3js.md

 The real challenge comes where both D3 and Vue.js are able to manipulate DOM elements.
-In this guide, we focus on only using D3 for calculating all rendering parts required, but we let D3js create and modify the DOM.
+In this guide, we focus on only using D3 for calculating all rendering parts required, but we let Vue.js create and modify the DOM.

+This is a walkthrough how I first implemented a graph component in Vue.JS using

-A demo can always be found here and samples can be found here
+A demo and samples can be found here

+## Steps

+The following steps are essential when writing a component

+*   Use _template_ area to build the SVG skeleton
+*

 ```typescript